-As I write this, I’ve lost count of all the sleepless nights I’ve had in this 30 degree heat.
+As I sit here typing this, I’ve lost count of all the sleepless nights I’ve had in this 30 degree heat.
 Why is summer seen as the best season of the year?
-It’s not everyone’s favourite, but some of us are treated like outcasts for not wanting to lay out in the sun all day.
+It’s not everyone’s favourite, but it feels like more and more we’re strung up and treated like outcasts for not wanting to lay out in the sun all day.
 We all have our reasons, and personally I can’t wait for the grey cloudy mornings and cool Autumn air.
 There are many reasons I don’t like summer, and some of that comes down to living with mental illness.

 Now this certainly isn’t a must, but lately it seems unavoidable with summer clothes when I go shopping; crop tops and bodycon skirts and dresses are everywhere.
 For some of us with body image issues, such as those recovering from an eating disorder, it can be a huge challenge to gather the courage to wear something that shows off a body part we’d rather hide.
 And for those with scars?
 The less said about sleeveless tops, the better.
 We don’t get the option to hide in an oversized sweater when we’re not feeling brave enough.

 How many times have you had to roll your eyes at people who say, “Smile, it’s summer!”?
 I don’t know about you, but my depression doesn’t take the summer off.
 Just because it’s hot and sunny outside, doesn’t mean I need to be happy all of the time.
 Even for a mentally healthy person, that’s just not human.
-There’s constant pressure to be a great barrel of laughs as soon as the first hot day comes around.
-Sometimes I feel guilty for struggling to let go and enjoy it.
-Nevertheless, telling me to “Cheer up, it’s a lovely day” is not helpful.
+It feels like there’s a constant pressure to be a great barrel of laughs as soon as the first hot day comes around, and sometimes I do feel guilty for not being able to let go and enjoy it, but telling me to “Cheer up, it’s a lovely day” is not helpful.

 Trying to sleep in summer is absolutely unbearable, and unfortunately for me, my mental health really suffers if I don’t get a good nights sleep.
 I haven’t felt well rested since March.
 I don’t function well at work, my concentration is lower, my temper much shorter, and I lack any motivation to do anything more than the bare minimum.
-The intense heat and humidity worsens my anxiety because it constantly feels like there’s no air to breathe.
+The intense heat and humidity also doesn’t help my anxiety because it constantly feels like I have no air to breathe.
 I can’t wait for the first cold night when I’ll finally sleep properly.

 If, like me, you struggle during a particular season: hang in there, they’re always temporary.
-Summer is such a drag for me, but I know it ends eventually.
-Then I have Autumn and Winter to look forward to which have always been my favourites.
-You don’t need to explain yourself for disliking something popular.
+Summer feels like such a long drag for me but I know it ends eventually and then I have Autumn and Winter to look forward to which have always been my favourites.
+You’re allowed to dislike something that’s popular, and you don’t ever need to explain yourself.
 Your reasons are your reasons and they make sense to you.
 Now pass me my boots, it’s almost September…